 Better educated parents tend to invest more time and money in their children, who obtain more education and are more successful in the labor market.
 Economists find a causal effect of parental education on child outcomes, but the magnitudes tend to be larger in countries with a high earnings return to education and where investments in child human capital are costly.
 Both maternal and paternal education matter.
 The relative value of extra maternal education tends to be greater when educational levels are low.

-Positive intergenerational returns do not in themselves provide a case for government subsidy of education.
 Government intervention is often justified on the basis that less well-off people cannot afford the education they wish for their children, or because education has benefits for society.
 Even if intergenerational transmission is considered a private benefit by parents (they choose the optimal level of education for their children and view the benefits as confined to their own family), there may still be spillover benefits to society if there are more able members in subsequent generations—benefits that arise if the children of better educated parents are more likely to be productive and contribute to society through, for example, taxation.
-In this way positive intergenerational returns strengthen the case for government subsidy of education and for compulsory schooling laws.
+In this way, positive intergenerational returns strengthen the case for government subsidy of education and for compulsory schooling laws.

 Interventions that encourage the educational attainment of children from poorer families will reduce inequality in current and future generations.
 Other interventions to increase parental human capital (such as help with parenting skills) can target poorer and less educated parents and be relatively inexpensive to implement.
 Therefore, they are promising for public policy.

 The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
 Version 2 of the article introduces sections containing evidence from pre-school and other sources of variation in parental education and new “Key references” , , , , .